 Gunnebo House and Gardens

-A magnificently well maintained 18th-century timber building and grounds in a rural setting.
+A magnificently well maintained 18th-century House and gardens in a rural setting.
 The gardens are superb, with avenues of trees, hedges and a surrounding landscape park.

 You may see the well-preserved interiors of the House with a guided tour.

 HISTORY OF THE ESTATE

 In 1778 the business man John Hall (1735-1802) bought the estate to have a private summer house built there.
 The Gothenburg city architect Carl Wilhelm Carlberg was commissioned to design everything from the main building and its furnishings to the gardens and utility buildings.

 The oldest documentation of the name Gunnebo is in a register of church properties in the late 14th century.
 It is mentioned in Latin as 'Gunnebodum' and 'Gunnebodher'.
 'Gunne' may come from the ancient Nordic christian name Gun or Gunnar.
 'Bo' can be translated as 'settlement'.

 THE GUNNEBO SUMMER VILLA